ibilalkayy/100-Days-Of-DevOps/Days/day20.md

-On the twenteeth day, I have learned the following things about Docker and Containers.
+On the twenteeth day, I learned the following things about Docker and Containers.

 - `docker commit -m "add a message here" container_id new_image_name` will commit and transfer a container’s file data or settings into a new image.